Vanderbilt University Research Field Collector, Flex in Nashville, Tennessee

 Conduct systematic classroomobservations using tablets and software while following a specifiedobservation protocol.
 Must be comfortablewith computers and other technology.

-Check and send observation datain a timely and efficient manner.
+Check and send assessmentand/or observation data in a timely and efficient manner.

 Communicate politely andprofessionally with teachers, principals, and school staff.